postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ## How the built-in proxy works

-Postman has a built-in proxy that can capture HTTP and HTTPS traffic.
+The Postman app has a built-in proxy that can capture HTTP and HTTPS traffic.
 Here's how it works:

-1. Postman listens for any calls made by a client app or device using the proxy.
+1. The Postman app listens for any calls made by a client app or device using the proxy.
 1. The Postman proxy captures the request and forwards it to the server.
 1. The server returns a response to the Postman proxy, where it can also be saved.
 1. The response is returned back to the client.

 [![postman capture proxy](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)

-Similar to the [Interceptor Chrome extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman proxy intercepts and captures your requests.
+Similar to the [Interceptor Chrome extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman app proxy intercepts and captures your requests.
 Additionally, it can capture responses and cookies.

 After you start the Postman proxy, you can start a proxy debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop a proxy debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time, a traffic overview, and all traffic captured.
 You can also send requests and responses to a collection, and save cookies to the Postman cookie jar.

 ## Using the Postman proxy

-In the steps below, you will use Postman's proxy to inspect HTTP communication going to and from a phone.
+In the steps below, you will use the Postman app's proxy to inspect HTTP communication going to and from a phone.
 To get started, make sure your computer and phone are connected to the same local wireless network.

 ### Step 1: Enable the proxy